 Recycled paper is often usually rough, too so make sure to either avoid many of the recycled toilet paper brands or go with one that is soft.
 Although it is difficult to find soft recycled toilet paper since it has to be bleached to get soft and this poses problems for people with sensitive skin.

 One of the worst things that you can do if you have sensitive skin is to use wet wipes.
 Many of them are going to actually make your problem worse.
 Even the ones advertised as being formulated for sensitive skin.

 Yes, it feels soothing to wipe with one since it is not rough like toilet paper and the moisture has a cooling effect.
 However, there are ingredients in them that are not good for your skin.
 Even using baby wipes is not the answer.
 Also, when you finish wiping and pull up your pants, you are left with a wet bum or vagina which can cause problems.

 Then, there is the issue of them being terrible for your plumbing.
 Don’t be fooled by the ones that are labeled as flushable.
 They are still going to do immense damage to your plumbing since they take a long time to break down.

 Your sensitive bum may be the direct result of the soap that you are using.
 Instead of using a soap that has harsh chemicals in it.
 Some soaps have a high pH that is not good for sensitive skin.
 Others don’t rinse well and bind to the skin which can cause rashes and discomfort.

-Try something soothing with aloe vera and without dyes and frgrances.
-All natural soaps are goign to be much better for yoru skin.
-If you still have sensitive skin even after switching soaps, then having the right toilet paper in addition will still help.
+Try something soothing with aloe vera and without dyes and fragrances.
+All-natural soaps are going to be much better for your skin.
+If you still have sensitive skin even after switching soaps, then having the right toilet paper, in addition, will still help.

 The Bottom Line